xavierchia/xavierchia.github.io/_posts/2023-08-21-intuition-wrong.md

 We're constantly misled by our intuition.

-Always take a step back and check the actual numbers before making a decision.
+So always take a step back and check the actual numbers before making a decision.